Marker pen

 A marker pen, fine liner, marking pen, felt-tip pen, felt pen, flow marker, sign pen (in South Korea), vivid (in New Zealand), flomaster (in East and South Slavic countries), texta (in Australia), sketch pen (in South Asia), koki (in South Africa) or simply marker is a pen which has its own ink source and a tip made of porous, pressed fibers such as felt.

 A marker pen consists of a container (glass, aluminum or plastic) and a core of an absorbent material that holds the ink.
 The upper part of the marker contains the nib that was made in earlier times of a hard felt material, and a cap to prevent the marker from drying out.

 Until the early 1990s, the most common solvents that were used for the ink in permanent markers were toluene and xylene.
 These two substances are both harmful and characterized by a very strong smell.
 Today, the ink is usually made on the basis of alcohols (e.g. 1-Propanol, 1-butanol, diacetone alcohol and cresols).

 Markers may be waterproof, dry-erase, wet-erase (e.g. transparency markers), or permanent.

 History

 Lee Newman patented a felt-tipped marking pen in 1910.
 In 1926, Benjamin Paskach patented a "fountain paintbrush", as he called it, which consisted of a sponge-tipped handle containing various paint colors.
 Markers of this sort began to be popularized with the sale of Sidney Rosenthal's Magic Marker (1953), which consisted of a glass tube of ink with a felt wick.
 By 1958, use of felt-tipped markers was commonplace for a variety of applications such as lettering, labeling, and creating posters.
 The year 1962 brought the development of the modern fiber-tipped pen (in contrast to the marker, which generally has a thicker point) by Yukio Horie of the Tokyo Stationery Company (which later became Pentel).

+In the 1980s, the first security markers were introduced, which use invisible but fluorescent ink.
+This ink can be used to mark valuable objects, and in the event of a theft, these markings can be detected with ultraviolet light.
 In 1987 Copic Sketch markers were released, further popularising markers for professional illustration.